Purpose:

 Whilst ENVY cannot guarantee that we will respond to all matters in the way that you might wish, we will try to handle any such concern fairly and appropriately, considering our responsibilities to the individual who raised the concern and any individuals against whom a concern is raised.

-ENVY ensures:
+ENVY Ensures:

 Confidentiality: Your identity will be kept confidential.
 Your identity will not be disclosed to anyone beyond the team responsible for assessing and/or investigating the matter without your consent unless we are required to do so by law or to meet our regulatory or professional obligations.